kata-ai/kata-platform-docs/docs/tutorial/nl-studio.md

 ### Create Entity Size

 Entity `size` is used to handle pizzas size.
-In this entity, we will use `Belongs to` feature which binds an entity under another entity (further explanation about belongsTo usage is explained in [NL Studio Guideline - English](https://temankata.quip.com/qXbtAld1g8mm)).
+In this entity, we will use `Belongs to` feature which binds an entity under another entity (further explanation about belongsTo usage is explained in [NL Studio Docs](https://docs.kata.ai/nl-studio/nlu/)).
 We will put entity `size` under entity `type`.

 ![nlst-8](/images/tutorial/nl-studio/nlst-8.png)